Lauren Adamson

-Lauren Bernstein Adamson (June 21, 1948 – December 31, 2021) was a developmental psychologist known for her research on communicative development, parent-child interaction, and joint attention in infants with typical and atypical developmental trajectories.
+Lauren Bernstein Adamson (June 21, 1948 – December 31, 2021) was an American developmental psychologist known for her research on communicative development, parent-child interaction, and joint attention in infants with typical and atypical developmental trajectories.
 She was a Regents' Professor Emerita of Psychology at Georgia State University.

 Adamson was a Fellow of the American Psychological Association (Division 7, Developmental Psychology) and also a Fellow of the Association for Psychological Science.
 She was the author of the book Communication Development During Infancy and co-editor of Communication and Language Acquisition: Discoveries from Atypical Development (with Mary Ann Romski).

-Biography
+Early life and education

 Lauren Bernstein was born in Saranac Lake, New York, and grew up in Milford, Connecticut.

 Adamson received her B.A. in Psychology, with minors in Biology and Sociology, from Swarthmore College in 1970.
 At Swarthmore studied with Hans Wallach.
 She then attended the University of California, Berkeley where she completed her M.A. in Psychology in 1972 and her Ph.D. in Psychology in 1977.
 Early in her career as a Research Scientist at Children's Medical Center, Boston, she gained experience in infancy research working with Edward Tronick, Heidelise Als, and T. Berry Brazelton.
 This research team developed the still face paradigm, a widely used assessment of young infants' reactions to the sudden unresponsiveness of an adult during face-to-face interaction.

 Adamson joined the Faculty of Psychology at Georgia State University in 1980 where she remained until her retirement in 2015.
 She served as Dean of its College of Arts and Sciences from 2003 to 2011.
 Her work has been funded by numerous grants from the National Institute of Child Health and Human Development, National Institute of Deafness and Other Communication Disorders, National Science Foundation, Institute of Education Sciences, U.S. Department of Education, and Autism Speaks.

+Personal life

 She was married to Walter L. Adamson, the Samuel Candler Dobbs Professor of History at Emory University.